AndyObtiva/glimmer/README.md

 - Windows
 - Linux

-Glimmer's UI has the native look and feel of each operating system it runs on since it uses SWT behind the scenes, which leverages the following native libraries:
+Glimmer's GUI has the native look and feel of each operating system it runs on since it uses SWT behind the scenes, which leverages the following native libraries:
 - Win32 on Windows
 - Cocoa on Mac
 - GTK on Linux

-More info about the SWT UI on various platforms can be found on the Eclipse WIKI and SWT FAQ:
+More info about the SWT GUI on various platforms can be found on the Eclipse WIKI and SWT FAQ:

 https://wiki.eclipse.org/SWT/Devel/Gtk/Dev_guide#Win32.2FCocoa.2FGTK
 https://www.eclipse.org/swt/faq.php